na-na-hi/renget/archive/chrprompt2.md

 ###Sneasel
 Q1: Booker is getting closer and closer to flying.
 Is there a part of you that'll be sad once he's less dependent on you?

+###Booker
+Q1: Is there anything that stinks about being a Ribombee that's really minor?

 ###Jung
 Q1: How and when did you meet Sara?
 Q2: Have you met any Clover Guild individuals besides Lliam?